-MeUndies unlocked progressively bigger discounts throughout the night, and users converted at 25%, which was 13x better than their average conversion rate on Facebook.
+MeUndies unlocked progressively bigger discounts throughout the event, and users converted at 25%, which was 13x better than their average conversion rate on Facebook.

 Live events are somewhat risky compared to static email or social campaigns, but MeUndies was willing to sacrifice a polished product to differentiate themselves.

-Matero is an ecommerce brand specializing in ethically sourced yerba mate: a caffeinated herbal tea that’s popular in South America.
+Matero specializes in ethically sourced yerba mate: a caffeinated herbal tea that’s popular in South America.
 Founder, Michael Tieso, grew up drinking yerba mate, and made it his mission to introduce the tradition to people around the world.

 Since Matero is a small brand, discounts aren't the norm.
 But, Cyber Week is a unique time of year when their audience can grab products that typically don’t go on sale.